 Intent – What are we aiming to achieve through our curriculum?

-To provide holistic lessons by exploring opportunities that will allow them to understand Health and social care principles.
+To provide holistic lessons by exploring opportunities that will allow students to understand health and social care principles.

-Develop students’ knowledge in the terms health and well-being by identifying what it means and linking it to positive and negative impacts this can have on children, young people, adults young and older
+To develop students’ knowledge in the terms “health” and “well-being“ by identifying what it means and linking it to positive and negative impacts these can have on children, young people, and adults of all ages.

-Exploring local organisations and career opportunities, understanding the role, service and how they support the local community.
+To explore local organisations and career opportunities, understanding the role, service, and how they support the local community.

-To increase resilience and independence through activities that help explore and understand key concepts of the curriculum
+To increase resilience and independence through activities that help students explore and understand key concepts of the curriculum.

-To develop students’ essential life skills, developing their knowledge and the ‘cultural capital’ they need to succeed in life (personal development) through exploring the role of the professional when working with the health and social care industry.
+To develop students’ essential life skills, enhancing their knowledge and the cultural capital they need to succeed in life (personal development), through exploring the role of the professional when working within the health and social care sector.

 To prepare students for the next stage of their education.